Model Overview

 - Pass

-in eval scripts in LLaVA source code repository
+text_model_llavafolder path to--model-pathin eval scripts in LLaVA source code repository

 Implementation notes

-- This implementation brings in support for multiple images per sample, interleaving of image and text, as well as placement of images at arbitrary position within the sample.
+The following modifications and assumptions are made in this implementation:- This implementation brings in support for multiple images per sample, interleaving of image and text, as well as placement of images at arbitrary position within the sample.
 However, currently we do not have checkpoint converter for these new features since there is no one HF model that supports these multimodal features.

 - This implementation assumes that the H5 files for the dataset are created with the release 2.3 data preprocessor, and is not backward compatible with the H5 datasets produced with the previous release (2.2).